tymyrddin/purple/source/docs/threat-modelling/adversary-persona-workshop.md

 3. Use the template below to build a persona for a realistic adversary.

 ## Persona template
-- Name/label: (e.g. "Disgruntled insider", "Competitor scout")
+- Name/label: (like "Disgruntled insider", "Competitor scout")
 - Motivation: (profit, disruption, revenge, curiosity)
 - Capabilities: (skills, resources, insider knowledge, tools)
 - Access: (what entry points they plausibly have)